Modelling LAEs in the Epoch of Reionization with OBELISK: Methods

-Finally, we perform three additional \code{rascas} runs to measure the ionizing and non-ionizing UV luminosities and to estimate the continuum around \lya{} for each galaxy along the same lines of sight.
-For the non-ionizing UV, we propagate photons in the wavelength range 1480 \AA{} to 1520 \AA{} and only consider dust absorption using the same approach as for \lya (see Section~\ref{sec:dustmodels} for details).
-The ionizing photons run considers both gas and dust absorption and are only used to investigate the variation of \fescLyC with direction.
-To estimate the continuum at the \lya{} wavelength we sample the emission from stars with $10^5$ photons, using the tabulated spectral shape, between the wavelengths of 1150 \AA{} to 1200 \AA{}.
-In all three cases, we obtain datacubes from which we extract the spectra by collapsing the cube and smoothing all the spectra with the same Gaussian, and we then calculate the luminosity and flux, just as was done with \lya{}.
+Finally, we performed three additional \code{rascas} runs to measure the ionizing and nonionizing UV luminosities and estimate the continuum around \lya{} for each galaxy along the same lines of sight.
+For the nonionizing UV, we propagated photons in the wavelength range 1480 \AA{} to 1520 \AA{} and only considered dust absorption using the same approach as for \lya (see Section~\ref{sec:dustmodels} for details).
+The ionizing photon run considers both gas and dust absorption and was only used to investigate the variation in \fescLyC with direction.
+To estimate the continuum at the \lya{} wavelength, we sampled the emission from stars with $10^5$ photons, using the tabulated spectral shape, between the wavelengths of 1150 \AA{} to 1200 \AA{}.
+In all three cases, we obtained data cubes from which we extracted the spectra by collapsing the cube and smoothing all the spectra with the same Gaussian, and we then calculated the luminosity and flux, just as was done with \lya{}.